 What Moment does

-Tracks how much you use your iPhone automatically and tracks your progress
+Tracks how much you use your iPhone and iPad automatically and tracks your progress

 Tracks where you go each day and plots your travels on a map

 Invisible app As long as Moment is running in the background, you never have to open it again

 Set daily limits on yourself and choose a warning sound when you go over